By Isaac Moore at Meadow Park

 Stefan O'Connor restored Arsenal's two-goal lead with 17 minutes remaining but Devante Cole set up a nervy finish for the Gunners before Toral completed his brace in stoppage time.

-Amazingly, City scored again in the dying seconds through a Semi Ajayi own goal but it wasn't enough to spoil a great night for Steve Gatting's men.
+Amazingly, City scored again in the dying seconds through a Semi Ajayi own goal but it wasn't enough to spoil a highly-satisfying night for Steve Gatting's men.

 This was a welcome victory for the young Gunners.
 Their displays in recent weeks had merited more but a lack of ruthlessness in the final third saw them come into this game on the back of three defeats.